 But if you’re going to add seating to your SUP and turn it into a kayak hybrid, you can easily get away with using traditional kayak paddles.
 Check out this review of the best kayak fishing paddles on the market.

 Various materials are used in the construction of paddles, including PVC (plastic), aluminum, fiberglass, and carbon fiber.

 For lighter options, look for paddle boards that come with fiberglass or carbon paddles.
-Remember, you can always upgrade this with experience in the future.
+Remember, you can always upgrade in the future.

 For people who enjoy surfing or coastal paddle boarding, the leash is one of the most important features on the SUP.
 Without one, you can easily lose your board, and – in the worst case scenario – you can lose your life.

-If you’re fishing on calmer waters, such as inland lakes and rivers, a leash isn’t so necessary, and many SUP fisher people don’t bother with using one.
+If you’re fishing on calmer waters, such as inland lakes and rivers, a leash isn’t as necessary, and many SUP fisher people don’t bother with using one.

 I would highly recommend it, as nobody wants to see their expensive board float away down the river in the event of a slip up.